 Vehicles remaining on the City streets during snow emergencies may be subject to towing and/or ticketing.
 Residents are asked to remove their vehicles from the city's streets during a heavy snow fall, even if a snow emergency is not called, to allow DPW employees to thoroughly clean the streets of snow and ice.

 Residents should be aware that, in order to thoroughly clear snow from the streets, it may be necessary for the snow plows to make several passes down each street, causing snow to be deposited in driveways.
 If at all possible, please wait until your street has been totally cleared of snow before clearing you driveway approach.
 This will eliminate the need to clear this area more than once.

 Snow Removal Information

-Depositing of snow onto city streets is strictly prohibited
+Depositing of snow onto city streets is strictly prohibited.
+Violators will be prosecuted.

 In accordance with City Ordinance and State Law (Public Act 82 of 1978), individuals and/or contractors are prohibited from depositing snow, ice and or slush in any roadway, intersection or City right-of-way so as to obstruct motorists vision or travel.
 Also, it is a violation of ordinance for contractors to deposit snow, ice or slush removed from business properties or parking lots onto private residential property.